File Attachments

 Option B can be used to send a personalized file link attachment to each recipient using hyperlinks.

-Instructions for how to mail merge with attachments can be found in this article.
+Instructions on how to mail merge with attachments can be found in this article.

 Option C can be used to create a personalized PDF file attachment for each data row.
 With this option you can personalize both the file attachment and the email body for each recipient using your *|merge fields|*.